SourMesen/Mesen/Docs/content/apireference/Callbacks.md

 **Syntax**

-    emu.addMemoryCallback(function, type, startAddress, endAddress)
+    emu.addMemoryCallback(function, type, startAddress [, endAddress])

 **Parameters**
 function - A Lua function.
 type - *Enum* See [memCallbackType](/apireference/enums.html#memcallbacktype)
 startAddress - *Integer* Start of the CPU memory address range to register the callback on.
-endAddress - *Integer* End of the CPU memory address range to register the callback on.
+endAddress - (optional) *Integer* End of the CPU memory address range to register the callback on.

 **Return value**
 Returns an integer value that can be used to remove the callback by calling [removeMemoryCallback](#removememorycallback).